Jingles for Plumber, Electricians and HVAC Companies

 This jingle will have lyrics throughout the complete 30-60 second jingle that describe and define your company.
 These jingles are used primarily in television advertising where a visual is accompanying the lyrics.
 They can also be adapted and edited for use in radio and television ads that have a voice-over component.
 These jingles are often more expensive but offer a unique experience to customers watching a television ad.
 The type of jingle best suited for your company depends on your budget and advertising needs.

 Contractor 20/20 has selected certain artists and companies to partner with to make sure that you get the right jingle for your market at a price that fits your budget.
-Check out our pricing below and listen to some of the samples we have provided.
-Check out some our our options below.
+For most companies, even small ones, a jingle is not outside their budget.